step-security-bot/elasticgraph/GOVERNANCE.md

 ## Governance Committee

-The TBD Open Source Governance Committee (GC) has final authority over this project, including:
+The Block Open Source Governance Committee (GC) has final authority over this project, including:

 * Technical direction
 * Project governance and process (including this policy)